-In the Southern Randstad by contrast, careful state-led planning – has led to high quality urban development offering affordable housing to a wide range of the Dutch society.
-However, during the crisis the role of the central government was challenged allowing more actors to be involved and creating space for more experimentation in the urban environment.
-Now that the crisis is over, Netherlands is catching up with the big need for new housing, mainly close to the existing cities.
-One million new houses need to be built till 2030 and one quarter of this demand needs to be accommodated in the area of Southern Randstad.
-This becomes a significant opportunity to use this big investment that will be done in the cities and urban landscapes in order to craft a more dynamic and resilient Dutch Metropolis.
+By contrast, the Southern Randstad follows a carefully state-led planning and this has led to high quality urban development offering affordable housing to a wide range of the Dutch society.
+However, during the economic crisis, the role of the central government was challenged allowing more actors to be involved and creating space which led to more experimentation in the urban environment.
+As the crisis receded, Netherlands is catching up with a bigger need for new affordable housing, closer to the existing cities.
+The target of one million houses by 2030 poses a great challenge to Southern Randstad, as a quarter of these houses are to be accommodated in the region.
+However, this challenge could also prove to be a significant opportunity to develop a more dynamic and resilient Dutch metropolis.

-The challenges of Southern Randstad invite the question as to whether lessons can be drawn from the dynamism of the Melbourne context.
-The studio is integrated within Deltametrapolis Association’s broader research agenda to promote the global attractiveness of the Southern Randstad ‘Delta City’ as a well-connected network of compact cities, which is comparable in size and population to Metropolitan Melbourne.
+The challenges of the Southern Randstad invite the question as to whether lessons can be drawn from the dynamism of the Melbourne context.
+The studio is integrated within Deltametropolis Association’s broader research agenda to promote global attractiveness of the Southern Randstad as a well-connected and compact ‘Delta City’.

 During the two weeks in the Netherlands, students will participate in studio visits, workshops and field trips to exemplary projects by bike, rail and water bus.
-As this studio is open to both Master of Architecture, Landscape Architecture and Master of Urban Design students, participants may choose to place more emphasis on the city regional and precinct level strategies, or the design of individual dwellings or building typologies.
-All projects must however incorporate a housing component.
-The studio outcomes are intended to contribute to the MSD Melbourne Housing Expo, promoting new ways of thinking about housing and living environments.
+As this studio is open to both Master of Architecture, Landscape Architecture and Master of Urban Design students, participants may choose to place more emphasis on the city, regional and precinct level strategies, or the design of individual dwellings or building typologies.
+The projects will focus on housing as the outcomes of the studio are intended to contribute to the MSD Melbourne Housing Expo, promoting new ways of thinking about housing and living environments.

-Each year, Vereniging Deltametropool interestingly connected the studios to prominent ongoing projects in the Netherlands.
-In a way the exchange studio became a part or parcel of the larger project or program.
-This way it became easier for the students to understand the context more thoroughly and they could use the project analysis and results as their base study.
+Each year, Vereniging Deltametropool interestingly connected the studios to prominent ongoing projects in the Netherlands with the exchange studios contribution to the larger project.
+It also made it easier for the students to understand the context more thoroughly and use the analysis to form a base for moving forward with the project.

-2017: The studio has been designed to respond to the brief from Deltametropolis Association to explore alternative development scenarios for underutilised sites within the urban boundaries of Dordrecht and Rotterdam (two sites in each city).
-This year’s studio was based on the extensive research of Atlas Zuidelijke Randstand and Maak Plaats.
+— 2017: The second in series of the program aimed at exploring alternative development scenarios for underutilised urban boundaries of Dordrecht and Rotterdam.
+This was based on the research by Atlas Zyuidelijke Randstad and Maak Plaats.

-2018: The 2018 research project focuses on De Stad Van De Toekomst or ‘City of the Future’ project.
+— 2018: The third and final in series of exchange focuses on De Stad Van De Toekomst or ‘City of the Future’ project.
 The exercise is to explore within a case study 1km x 1km urban block how Dutch cities can rapidly transition their energy, waste and other urban systems as a showcase to meet the challenges of the future.

-As a closing event of the two-week workshop on Opportunistic Urbanism, with students from Melbourne University and TUDelft, Deltametropolis Association organises an afternoon in which participants from diverse backgrounds, working in the field of urban development, will exchange their knowledge and experience with international guests.
+As a closing event of the two-week workshop on Opportunistic Urbanism, with students from Melbourne University and TU Delft along with Deltametropolis Association organises an afternoon in which participants from diverse backgrounds, working in the field of urban development, will exchange their knowledge and experience with international guests.
 Through presentations, site visits and discussion, we seek answers to the following question: